Global Timber Trade - Information

 Footnote 2:

-Up to date, comprehensive bilateral trade statistics are available directly for Brazil, Canada, also Canada (value only), Chile, each EU member state, Hong Kong, Japan, Korea, Mexico, New Zealand, Norway, Peru, Taiwan, Turkey, and the USA.
+Up to date, comprehensive bilateral trade statistics are available directly for Brazil, Canada, also Canada (value only), Chile, each EU member state (or perhaps here), Hong Kong, Japan, Korea, Mexico, New Zealand, Norway, Peru, Taiwan, Turkey, and the USA.
 Users should base their analyses on monthly data at the greatest number of commodity code digits in order to identify and overcome gross anomalies.
 (Note: data for physical quantity tend to be available by searching the maximum number of commodity codes if not available at smaller numbers of digits).
 The failure of official sources to identify and revise anomalous data prior to publication indicates disinterest in using trade statistics to monitor trade with a view to minimising crime - particularly fraud.
 Other sources include India, Indonesia, Qatar, Paraguay, Saudi Arabia, Thailand, and (for wood-based products only) Canada (volume), Philippines, and Australia.
 For India and Thailand respectively, one must ascertain the 8- or 11-digit commodity codes for which the search is to be made, before making the search.
 Data provided by Vietnam derives from the same source as that for Vietnam provided more accessibly by UN Comtrade.

 The summer Newsletters of the ATIBT (no longer published) used to include bilateral statistics of timber exports from a number of tropical timber producing countries.
 The MTC used to publish bilateral statistics of the timber exports of Peninsular Malaysia, Sabah and Sarawak - based on MTIB data (but only for 4-digit HS code groups - statistics for 9-digit HS code groups are available from other sources for the federation as a whole); up-to-date monthly import and export value data are published by the DOS; Sarawak publishes its monthly and quarterly (Perkasa) timber export statistics; Sabah publises some timber export statistics for the most recent month.
 Ghana publishes its export statistics monthly.
 Guyana publishes semi-annual summaries of its timber exports.
 Bangladesh publishes bilateral trade statistics for the most recent financial year.